sagemancer/pyvn/README.md

 # pyvn

-PYVN (Play YouTube Video Now) is an application that automatically streams a random YouTube video based on an input phrase
+PYVN (Play YouTube Video Now) is an application that automatically streams a random YouTube video based on an input phrase.
+This project currently on hold.